Share the article!

 Charging too little means you'll have to work more hours to earn the same amount, and it also devalues your services.

-If you don't charge enough, customers also tend to think you're not worth the investment, or your quality follows the low price.
+If you don't charge enough, customers also tend to think that you're not worth the investment or your quality follows the low price.

-Another very common mistake new freelancers make is not having one contract with their customers.
+Another very common mistake new freelancers make is not having a contract with their clients.

 A contract protects both you and the customer by outlining the scope of work, deliverables, payment terms and more.
 Without a contract, there is no clear agreement between you and the customer, which can easily lead to misunderstandings and conflicts down the road.

-To avoid this, always have a contract in place before you start working with a client.
+To avoid this, always have a contract in place before you start working with a customer.

-Many – especially new – freelancers make the mistake of not setting clear expectations for their clients.
-This can lead to misunderstandings about the scope of work, deliverables, deadlines and much more.
+Many freelancers, especially new ones, make the mistake of not setting clear expectations with their clients.
+This can lead to misunderstandings about scope of work, deliverables, deadlines and more.

-To avoid this, you need to be clear about expectations from the start.
-Outline the scope of work in your contract and be sure to communicate with the client regularly to ensure everyone is on the same page.
+To avoid this, be clear about expectations from the start.
+Outline the scope of work in your contract and make sure to communicate with the customer regularly to ensure everyone is on the same page.

 Be a freelancer without administration

-Use Factofly to invoice and get paid without having your own CVR number or registered company.
-We handle all the boring stuff, so you can spend your time where it's most fun.
+Use Factofly to invoice and get paid without having your own VAT number or registered company.
+We take care of all the boring stuff so you can spend your time where it's most fun.

 5. Not meeting deadlines